sosan/kubernetes/02_Set Up and Configure a Cloud Environment in Google Cloud/03_Multiple_VPC_Networks.md

     ping -c 3 privatenet-us-vm

-<ql-infobox>You are able to ping **privatenet-us-vm** by its name because VPC networks have an internal DNS service that allows you to address instances by their DNS names rather than their internal IP addresses.
+You are able to ping **privatenet-us-vm** by its name because VPC networks have an internal DNS service that allows you to address instances by their DNS names rather than their internal IP addresses.
 When an internal DNS query is made with the instance hostname, it resolves to the primary interface (nic0) of the instance.
-Therefore, this only works for **privatenet-us-vm** in this case.</ql-infobox>
+Therefore, this only works for **privatenet-us-vm** in this case.

 1. To test connectivity to **managementnet-us-vm**'s internal IP, run the following command, replacing **managementnet-us-vm**'s internal IP: